DaedalicEntertainment/unreal-coding-conventions/README.md

 9.1. __DO__ use four spaces for indentation.

-9.2. __DO__ use a single space after a keyword and before a curly brace.
+9.2. __DO__ use a single space after a keyword and before a parenthesis.

       // Right:
       if (bVisible)